obiMadu/obiMadu/README.md

 # Hello, I'm Obi! 👋

 I'm an enthusiastic backend/cloud/devOps engineering student and associate with a keen interest in building robust infrastructures and exploring cloud and DevOps technologies.
 I'm currently honing my skills in deploying cloud-native applications and optimizing system performance.
-As a lifelong learner, I'm dedicated to expanding my knowledge and gaining hands-on experience in designing scalable and resilient solutions.
+As a lifelong learner, I'm dedicated to expanding my knowledge and gaining hands-on experience in designing scalable and resilient solutions. <br>
 With a focus on continuous improvement, I embrace challenges and actively seek opportunities to grow as a professional.
 Join me on this exciting journey as I navigate the world of backend engineering, leveraging cloud platforms and devOps practices to create innovative solutions that deliver exceptional user experiences.
 Let's learn, collaborate, and build together!

 ## 💻 Technologies & Tools